Selubi/selubi.github.io/docs/python/multithreading.md

     ssh_client = Mock()
     ssh_client.connect(server_id)

-    # Normally you would run some benchmark commands via the SSH Client
+    # Normally you would run some benchmark commands via the ssh_client
-    # But we are just going to simulate it for this tutorial
+    # But we are just going to simulate it with sleep and random for this tutorial
     benchmark_time = randint(1, 10)
     sleep(benchmark_time)  # Simulate time it needs to benchmark logger.info(f"CPU benchmark completed after {benchmark_time}s for {server_id=}")